Domino Lady: Development

 All of the Domino Lady stories were published under the house name "Lars Anderson" owned by the publisher, Fiction Magazines.
 The author's real identity is unknown.

 Saucy Romantic Adventures was a "spicy pulp" magazine, a genre that typically featured semi-pornographic short stories.
 Though writers for these were paid less, the cover price was higher than that of a typical pulp magazine.
 This was due to a combination of smaller print runs and what the traffic would bear.
 Such magazines were usually sold "under the counter" upon request.

 Character

 The Domino Lady is really University of California, Berkeley-educated socialite Ellen Patrick.
 When her father, District Attorney Owen Patrick, is murdered she puts on a domino mask and a backless white dress to avenge him.
-She would arm herself with a .45 pistol and a syringe full of knockout serum, but often her best weapon was her beauty, which often distracted and entranced opponents, or at the very least led them to underestimate her, allowing her to outwit them.
+She would arm herself with a .22 pistol strapped to her thigh and a syringe full of knockout serum, but often her best weapon was her beauty, which often distracted and entranced opponents, or at the very least led them to underestimate her, allowing her to outwit them.
 Such wiles rarely worked upon her female adversaries, however.

 She steals from her targets, donating most of the profits to charity after deducting her cut, and leaves a calling card with the words "Compliments of the Domino Lady".